mhuebert/re-view/README.md

 See how we added a hint in the arguments list for `this`, in the function where we call the method.
 To use externs inference you also need to use the latest ClojureScript alpha and follow the [guide](https://clojurescript.org/guides/externs#externs-inference).

+### Local state

+To manage local state, the `:view/state` key on a component will return a Clojure [atom](https://github.com/mhuebert/re-view/wiki/Atoms), unique to the component.
+When the value of this atom changes, the component will update (re-render).
+If you're not sure what a Clojure atom is or how it works, please [read the guide](https://github.com/mhuebert/re-view/wiki/Atoms).

+The initial value of the state atom will be whatever is defined by the `:initial-state` key in the methods map, or `nil`.

-### Children
+### Global state

-In addition to the `props` map, we can pass additional arguments to a view.
-In React parlance, we call these the component's 'children'.
-They are passed as additional arguments to the render function, and all the other methods on the component.
-The list of children is also returned via the `:view/children` key on the component itself.

-### Reactivity and Re-DB

-Re-View was written in tandem with [re-db](https://github.com/mhuebert/re-db).
-When a view renders, we track which data is read from `re-db.d`.
-After every re-db transaction, we update only views that match the new data.
+Re-View was written in tandem with [re-db](https://github.com/mhuebert/re-db), a tool for managing global state.
+When a view renders, we track which data is read from `re-db`, and update the view when that data changes.

 ### Force updates

-`v/force-render` will force a component to re-render on the next animation frame. `v/force-render!` will force a component to render immediately.
+Views are rendered in a 'render loop' using `requestAnimationFrame`. `v/force-render` will force a component to re-render on the next animation frame, while `v/force-render!` will force an update immediately.

 ### Component display names

-Effort has been made to play well with the React Devtools browser add-on.
-Component names are composed of their immediate namespace, and name.
-So `my-app.views.layout/root` will show up as `layout/root`.
+To help with debugging, a [display name](https://facebook.github.io/react/docs/react-component.html#displayname) of a component is set by `defview`.
+The display name is composed of the last segment of the component's namespace, and its name, eg. `my-app.views.layout/root` will show up as `layout/root`.
+You can override this by including `:display-name` in the methods map.